- Photographic Evidence

 We uphold the United Nations Declaration of the Rights of the Child (1959) which states every child “needs special safeguards and care, including appropriate legal protection, before as well as after birth”.
 1

-Moreover, we affirm human rights are rooted in the Biblical concept, and that all people are created (as mentioned above) in the image of God*, giving them innate dignity and worth regardless of their culture, color, health, religion, sex, age, ability, born or unborn, or socially perceived value.
+Moreover, we affirm and understand that human rights are rooted in the Biblical concept, and that all people have an innate dignity and worth regardless of their culture, color, health, religion, sex, age, ability, born or unborn, or socially perceived value.

 In our efforts to protect the unborn children, we are committed in bringing the truth about abortion to the public’s attention; to show that abortion is an act of extreme violence toward every child in the womb.